James Joseph Hines: Biography

 In 1932, New York Governor Franklin D. Roosevelt ran for President and wanted to weaken Tammany Hall.
-Walker, who was tainted by allegations of corruption and was a threat to Roosevelt's campaign, into resigning.
+Walker, who was tainted by allegations of City contract corruption and was a threat to Roosevelt's campaign, was pressured by him into resigning.
 Seeing Tammany Hall as a political liability, Roosevelt decided to appoint a new mayor, a privilege the New York Governor had after any mayor of New York City resigned, and focused on backing a candidate who would destroy Tammany Hall's power for good.

 Liberal Republican Fiorello LaGuardia, a former Representative and a fierce opponent of Tammany Hall whom Hines had successfully forced from power in the 1932 Congressional election, was elected mayor in 1933, and Tammany Hall's longtime influence over local politicians faded.
 Hines would not fall.
 After becoming President, Roosevelt appointed Hines to oversee the U.S. civil service's patronage system for employees in the Manhattan District.
 Hines' empire grew soon afterward.

 In 1938, Hines was accused of being involved in the policy racket with Dutch Schultz (who was murdered in 1935) and Dixie Davis and of violating the "lottery laws".
 Manhattan District Attorney Thomas E. Dewey would successfully get Hines convicted on 13 counts of racketeering.
 Hines provided protection for the policy racket in Harlem and other sections of New York.
 Hines was charged with influencing Magistrates Capshaw and Erwin to throw out policy cases in which the other conspirators had an interest and to influence former District Attorney William C. Dodge to 'go easy' on policy prosecutions.
 Hines was alleged to have received a cut in the proceeds of the policy racket.

-After the first trial ended in a mistrial, he was charged again and Charles Cooper Nott, Jr. presided over the second trial.
+After the first trial ended in a mistrial, he was charged again and Charles Cooper Nott Jr. presided over the second trial.

-He died on March 26, 1957 at the Long Beach Memorial Hospital.
+He died on March 26, 1957, at the Long Beach Memorial Hospital.
+He was successfully prosecuted and sentenced to spend time incarcerated.